Adaptive truncation of infinite sums: applications to Statistics: Discussion

 A major concern when implementing an algorithm is numerical stability: can one guarantee that the inevitable errors introduced by representing abstract mathematical objects in floating-point arithmetic remain under control?
 Moreover, even if there are no major under/overflow or catastrophic cancellation issues, one might still want to have mathematical guarantees of correctness in the form of controlled truncation error.
 This issue is even more evident in approximations within MCMC, since these methods have fragile regularity conditions -- see~\cite{Park2020} and further discussion below.

 The results presented here show that so long as one can compute the limit of the consecutive terms ratio, $L < 1$, one can pick the right method to perform adaptive truncation.
 Moreover, adaptive truncation lead to better efficiency by saving computation where it was not needed and higher accuracy by allowing truncation bounds to expand when necessary.
 It is thus clear that if the regularity conditions described in Section~\ref{sec:prelim} are met, one is much better served by using the algorithms described here.
 One must be vigilant however in checking that the correct algorithm for each summation problem is employed.
+As shown in the Theorem~\ref{theo:bounding_vs_threshold}, if the ratio $\frac{a_{n+1}}{a_n}$ is monotonic.
+It is better to use the error-bounding pairs approach, but it does not guarantee that the difference between the approaches is large.
 As shown in the end of Section~\ref{sec:applications}, when $L > 0.5$ picking the Sum-to-threshold might lead to an approximation with higher error than required.
-Likewise, employing the Batches approach with a batch size smaller than $L/(1-L)$ might result in either incorrect results and/or approximations that employ an unnecessarily large number of iterations.
-We further exemplify and discuss this issue in Appendix~\ref{app:sec:tests}, where we provide tests where the answer is known in closed-form.
-See, in particular, Table~\ref{tab:tests_negbinom}.
+This is because Sum-threshold has no guarantees in this case, despite showing low error in some cases.
+See, in particular, Table~\ref{tab:tests_negbinom_64bits}.
 Limits are usually straightforward to evaluate, with rare cumbersome exceptions and we discuss a few techniques that might make it easier to find $L$ in algebraically complicated problems in Appendix~\ref{app:sec:computing_L}.
-If computing $L$ still proves too challenging, the analyst will be well served by picking the Batches algorithm with a safely large batch size.
-For instance, setting $N=100$ will guarantee that any series with $L < 0.99$ (see Figure~\ref{fig:batchSizes}) is correctly truncated, at the cost of some possible overshooting in the number of iterations required.
-This approach might also benefit from vectorisation in modern systems and play well with automatic differentiation~\citep{Carpenter2015} by leading to a simplified Automatic Differentiation (AD) tape.

 The methods presented here have a broad range of applicability, requiring only mild conditions be met and can be directly applied to doubly-intractable problems such as the Conway-Maxwell Poisson example in Section~\ref{sec:comp_noisy_mcmc}.
 They may present an alternative to stochastic truncation techniques such as Russian Roulette~\citep{Lyne2015}, which involve replacing the upper truncation bound $K$ with a random variable for which probabilistic guarantees can be given.
 Russian Roulette for example constructs a random variable $\tau_\theta$, which may depend on a set of parameters $\theta$, and the authors are able to show that this preserves unbiasedness.
 A similar technique is discussed in Section 2 of~\cite{Griffin2016} in the context of the compound Poisson process approximation to Lévy processes.
 How deterministic adaptive truncation compares to these stochastic approaches is an interesting question for future research.